-While hedge funds are typically structured as Cayman Islands exempted companies, the particular needs or preferences of different types of investor, whether due to market convention, taxation or other considerations, may determine the actual fund vehicle or vehicles used.
+Cayman Islands hedge funds are typically structured as exempted companies.
+However, the particular needs or preferences of different types of investor, whether to reflect market convention, taxation or other considerations, may determine the actual fund vehicle or vehicles used.

-Another option is to set up the fund as a limited liability company (“LLC”).
-An LLC combines many of the features of a company with the flexibility of a partnership.
-An LLC may be formed by a single member.
+An alternative is to set up the fund as a limited liability company (“LLC”).
+A LLC combines many of the features of a company with the flexibility of a partnership.
+A LLC may be formed by a single member.
 Each member will receive one LLC interest, representing, for example, its right to capital voting rights and its right to receive dividends.
 For hedge funds that attract US investors, an LLC may be a good choice as a feeder vehicle within a master-feeder structure.

-The fund will usually issue two kinds of shares: voting and non-voting.
-Voting shares (management shares) are non-redeemable, do not have economic rights but carry significant shareholder voting rights.
-Non-voting shares (participating shares) are held by the investors and give them the right to participate in the fund’s profits.
+The fund, where structured as an exempted company for example, will usually issue two kinds of shares: voting and non-voting.
+Voting shares (management shares) are non-redeemable, do not have economic rights but carry significant shareholder voting rights and are held by the fund sponsor or manager.
+Non-voting shares (participating shares) are held by the investors and will only give them the right to participate in the fund’s profits.